flix/book/src/pattern-matching.md

 The Flix compiler will reject such non-exhaustive patterns.

-Let-pattern-matches work well with records, as it allows you to destructure a record and only use the labels you are interested in:
+Let-pattern-matches work well with records, as they allow you to destructure a record and only use the labels you are interested in:

 ```flix